• Products

 What is a Capital Market?
 Its Meaning and Functions

-The capital market is a platform that allows individuals, businesses, and governments to buy and sell financial instruments.
+A capital market is a platform that allows individuals, businesses, and governments to buy and sell financial instruments.
 Organisations can sell various securities to retail investors and financial institutions like banks to raise capital.
 So, the capital market acts as an essential link between investors and organisations looking to obtain funds.
-To understand what is capital market is in detail, you can read this article.
+To understand what a capital market is is in detail, you can read this article.

-• The capital market refers to the place where different financial instruments are traded, allowing companies and governments to obtain funds.
+• A capital market refers to a physical or virtual place where different financial instruments are traded, allowing companies and governments to obtain funds.

 • Stock exchanges facilitate the functioning of capital markets.
 Venture capitalists, investment banks, and brokerage houses act as intermediaries.